reda-arab/reda-arab.github.io/_posts/2021-05-22-gathering-ressources.md

 who knows which ressources are important in a field (e.g. experts, researchers) do it more often.
 The aim of this blog post is to try to apply this idea in practice for some fields.

+I will update this post or create a serie of posts in the future to add/update the ressources.

 Machine Learning ressources
 ======